-Dear Students,
+Dear Students.

 On behalf of our faculty and staff, I would like to extend a warm welcome to you.
-All of us at Avoca Middle/High School are looking forward to a great year together.
+All of us at Avoca Middle/High School are looking forward to a great year together, and are excited to see all of you back again.
 Here, we are committed to academic excellence, and student success.